 At Irish Country Magazine, we have the amazing privilege of getting to stay in Ireland’s top hotels.
 But conscious that five star luxury is not to everyone’s taste or budget, we jumped at the chance to visit the Celtic Ross Hotel in Rosscarbery.
 Recently named as the best three star hotel in Ireland, we were curious to discover what standard to expect at an affordable price.

-We got to try the Celtic Ross Hotel's West Cork Farm to Fork Experience and it was an absolute joy to get to know Irish producers and appreciate what they are creating locally.
-Ahead of the first Farm to Fork Experience for 2019 on 22 March, read on to discover what's in store.
+We got to try the Celtic Ross Hotel’s West Cork Farm to Fork Experience and it was an absolute joy to get to know Irish producers and appreciate what they are creating locally.

 The stunning West Cork setting is a brilliant starting point to any weekend away of course.
 We turned onto the bridge to Rosscarbery on a dark wintry night, to see the lights of the hotel and its distinctive round tower beckoning us from across the bay.
 We clattered into reception with our bags in tow, shivering from the cold and the rain, to see a roaring fire and glasses of Five Farms Single Batch Irish Cream Liqueur being poured for us.
 This was the first local product we were to sample that weekend, and it set the bar high.
 A gorgeous farm-to-table liqueur, we were already pledging to source a bottle before the weekend was out as we strolled up to our room a lot warmer and infinitely more relaxed than when we’d walked in the door.